 Professor Donald Corner teaches design studios and building technology courses, including basic construction, structural analysis, systems of building enclosure, and green building technologies.
 His courses are offered on campus and in Europe.
 Opportunities for research engagement with Professor Corner include The Production of Housing, past projects for which have included the development of appropriate building technologies in developing economies, the replacement of housing lost in disaster, and the study of prefabrication strategies for context-responsive infill units.

 Present interests include high-performance residential envelopes, leading to the 2017 publication of Passive House Details, with Alison Kwok and Jan Fillinger.
 For the project Green Building Technology, students are invited to participate in an ongoing series of investigative seminars that serve as a point of entry into further research.
 Seminar topics include the high-performance façade, deep energy retrofit, and integrated façade design, systems of structure and green building in detail.

+HOWARD DAVIS

-HOWARD DAVIS PROFESSOR | DEPARTMENT OF ARCHITECTURE e-mail hdavis@uoregon.edu phone 541-346-3665 office 321 Lawrence Hall MArch, University of California, Berkeley, 1974 MS, Physics, Northwestern University, 1970 BS, Physics, The Cooper Union, 1968
+PROFESSOR | DEPARTMENT OF ARCHITECTURE

+E-mail: hdavis@uoregon.edu Phone: 541-346-3665 Office: 321 Lawrence Hall MArch, University of California, Berkeley, 1974 MS, Physics, Northwestern University, 1970 BS, Physics, The Cooper Union, 1968

-Cities provide the settings for much of human experience, and Davis's research and teaching concern how the social and economic life of cities interact with design and buildings.
-His work has resulted so far in three books.
-The Production of Houses (co-authored) describes an experimental housing project in Mexico in which families took responsibility for the design and construction of their own houses.
-The Culture of Building is concerned with the history and present state of the social, economic, and professional frameworks of building production and how they affect the human quality of the built environment.
-Living Over the Store: Architecture and Local Urban Life is concerned with buildings that combine commercial and residential uses, emphasizing the adaptability of urban districts and buildings.
-Living Over the Store prompted new questions on the social and economic sustainability of cities, leading to new work on cities as sites of work and production.
-A new book in progress, Working Cities: Architecture, Place and Production, deals with the idea that Western cities may regain their role as places where goods are manufactured and food is processed, and that such a regenerative role may be supported through architectural design, planning, and policy.
-Davis's work has been supported by research in various cities, including Portland, New York, and London; by research seminars; and by design studios that have emphasized the design of prototypical buildings that combine productive and residential uses.
-He is particularly interested in the grassroots production economy, and how people at the lower end of the economic ladder may enter the economy through the formation of small businesses focused on the production of goods and food.
-MARK DONOFRIO ASSOCIATE PROFESSOR | DEPARTMENT OF ARCHITECTURE e-mail donofrio@uoregon.edu phone 541-346-8257 office 317 Lawrence Hall MArch, (Structures Opt.), Univ. of Illinois, 2006 BA, (Arch Studies), Univ. of Illinois, 2004
+Howard Davis's research and teaching investigate how the social and economic life of cities are supported by design and buildings.
+His work has resulted in four books.
+The Production of Houses (co-authored with Christopher Alexander and others) describes an experimental housing project in Mexico in which families took responsibility for the design and construction of their own houses.
+The Culture of Building is concerned with the idea that architects work within social, economic, and professional frameworks of building production and how these building cultures affect the human quality of the built environment.
+Living Over the Store: Architecture and Local Urban Life describes and analyzes buildings that combine commercial and residential uses, emphasizing the adaptability of urban districts and buildings.
+Living Over the Store prompted new questions on the social and economic sustainability of cities, leading to new research on cities as sites of work and production, and the book Working Cities: Architecture, Place and Production, that deals with the idea that Western cities may regain their role as places where goods are manufactured and food is processed, and that such a regenerative role may be supported through architectural design, planning, and policy.

+Howard Davis has undertaken research in various cities, including Portland, New York, and London, and in many places all over the world, including Japan, India, Nepal, Thailand, and the Middle East.
+He has developed his work partly through research seminars and design studios that have emphasized the design of prototypical urban buildings that combine productive and residential uses.
+He is particularly interested in the ordinary vernacular buildings that people live in and use every day, and in the idea that good buildings and cities are essential to daily life.

+MARK DONOFRIO ASSOCIATE PROFESSOR | DEPARTMENT OF ARCHITECTURE

+E-mail: donofrio@uoregon.edu Phone: 541-346-8257 Office: 317 Lawrence Hall MArch, (Structures Opt.), Univ. of Illinois, 2006 BA, (Arch Studies), Univ. of Illinois, 2004